49V/Next-Job-Board/README.md

 rbenv rehash
 ```

-and then install the needed gems:
+3) Install the needed gems:

 ```
 $ bundle install --without production
 ```

-Next, migrate the database:
+4) Next, migrate the database:

 ```
 $ rails db:migrate
 ```

-Finally, run the test suite to verify that everything is working correctly:
+5) Finally, run the test suite to verify that everything is working correctly:

 ```
 $ rails test
 ```

-If the test suite passes, you'll be ready to run the app in a local server:
+6) If the test suite passes, you'll be ready to run the app in a local server:

 ```
 $ rails server